TT Driving School Terms & Conditions.

 2. You must notify your instructor of any change of your ability or entitlement to have driving tuition, for example if your licence has been revoked for medical reasons such as epilepsy or if you receive any points on your licence.

-3. If you wish to cancel a lesson, a minimum of 48 hours notice must be given.
-Failure to give 48 hours notice will result in the lesson(s) having to be paid for.
+3. If you wish to cancel a lesson, a minimum of 24 hours notice must be given.
+Failure to give 24 hours notice will result in the lesson(s) having to be paid for.
 Lessons can be cancelled by telephone or text message and must be acknowledged by the instructor.
+If you are feeling unwell you MUST phone and cancel.

 4. If your instructor turns up on time at the pre-arranged pick up point and you do not show, your instructor will wait 10 minutes if there is no contact made between you.
 After 10 minutes they will leave and you will have to pay for the lesson.